VNangia/112_Andoird_Text_App/README.txt

 NOTE: Project is PySMS.py. fullscreenwrapper2.py was not written by me but is needed to run my file.

+ABOUT: pySMS is a SMS texting application written in python and xml.
+It uses a Google project: FullScreenWrapper2 that allows for a GUI and touch events.

 CONTENTS
 I.    MINIMUM SYSTEM REQUIREMENTS